rBrenick/script-tree/README.md

 2020-09-26 - Rewrote the tool from scratch.
 New features:
-- Switch between Run Script and Edit Script on double click
+- Switch between 'Run Script' and 'Edit Script' for the double click action
-- Search all scripts for specific string
+- Search all scripts for a specific string with "Ctrl+Shift+F"
 - Better integration to maya's docking procedures
 - Re-open recently closed tabs with "Ctrl+Shift+T"